krishna7054/json-schema-builder/README.md

 A dynamic and recursive JSON Schema Builder built with **ReactJS**, **Ant Design**, and **React Hook Form**.
 This tool allows users to build JSON schemas visually by adding, editing, and nesting fields — with live JSON preview.

-> ✨ Built as part of an assignment to demonstrate form building and dynamic state management in React.

 ---

 ## ✨ Features